naokazuterada/MarkdownTOC/README.md

 <!-- /MarkdownTOC -->
 ```

+You can also set this in sublime-settings with key `default_autolink`.

 #### Replecements for id characters

 You can also edit replecements when using 'Auto link' feature like following settings.